jhinrichsen/adventofcode2021/CONTRIBUTING.md

 # Advent of Code Day NN (YEAR YYYY) Go Implementation Cookbook

+The Advent Of Code is a yearly programming contest where participants solve puzzles in a competitive environment.
+It starts Dec 1st and ends Dec 25th.
+For each day, participants are given a puzzle that they need to solve.
+Puzzles are split into two parts, Part 1 and Part 2.

+1. Puzzle description explains the problem and provides one or more examples.
+2. It is your job to implement a test cases for all examples
+3. Once all test cases for examples pass, create a test case for the actual puzzle input.
+Inputs are user specific, so don't come up with some random guesswork input data.
+If the puzzle input cannot be located, stop and ask.
+4. Let the test case for part 1 run on the user specific input, and use the calculated value as the expected value for the test case.
+5. Stop here and wait for the value to be verified by the AOC website.
+6. If the value is correct, Part 2 is unlocked.
+7. Repeat Step 2 - 5 for Part 2.

 ## Project Structre & Naming conventions

 1. Single Package, Two-Digit Day IDs: All solution code resides in the root package (no